-Behavioral Support Services (BSS) - The rates for Behavioral Assessment, Plan and Consulting are based on the BLS hourly wage job code 19-3039 and the rate for Brief Support Implementation Services is based on the BLS hourly wage job code 19-3031.
-All-BSS Assessment, Plan, and Consultation service rates include Employment Related Expenses (ERE), Program Support, Training, and G&A. The productivity assumption is 8 hours for the Assessment and the Plan.
+Behavioral Support Services (BSS)-) - The rates for Behavioral Assessment, Plan and Consulting are based on the BLS hourly wage job code 19-3039 and the rate for Brief Support Implementation Services is based on the BLS hourly wage job code 19-3031.
+BSS Assessment, Plan, and Consultation service rates include Employment Related Expenses (ERE), Program Support, and G&A. All BSS service rates include ERE, Program Support, Training, and G&A. The productivity assumption is 8 hours for the Assessment and the Plan.
+Brief Support Implementation includes ERE, Program Support, Training, and General & Administrative (G&A).
+When BSS services billing transitions into LTSSMaryland, updated rates developed from public comment and validation of data in the rate study will be implemented.
+The BLS wage job code and the cost components will remain the same.

+The BLS wage job code will remain the same but the cost components for all BSS services will be ERE, Program Support, and G&A with the Training and Transportation cost components included for the Plan and Assessment.

 The rates for Behavioral Assessment, Behavioral Plan (WY3-5) and Behavioral Consulting are based on the BLS hourly wage data for a Psychologist or Other PhD with the productivity assumption of 8 hours for the Assessment and 8 hours for the Plan and including the cost components: Employment Related Expenditures at 32.7%, Program Support at 33%, Training expenditures at 13.4%, and administrative costs at 11%.
 The rates for the Behavioral Plan (WY1-2) and Brief Support Implementation Services are based on the hourly wage of Clinical, Counseling & School Psychologists and including cost components: Employment Related Expenditures at 32.7%, Program Support at 33%, Training expenditures at 13.4%, and administrative costs at 11%.
 The productivity assumption is 8 hours for the Plan.
-Brief Support Implementation includes ERE, Program Support, Training, and General & Administrative (G&A).
-When BSS services billing transitions into LTSSMaryland, updated rates developed from public comment and validation of data in the rate study will be implemented.
-The BLS wage job code and the cost components will remain the same. but the cost components for all BSS services will be ERE, Program Support, and G&A with the Training and Transportation cost components included for the Plan and Assessment.

-Environmental Assessment - The rate is based on the BLS hourly wage job code 29-1122 with a productivity assumption of 6 hours and includes cost components ERE, Program Support, Training, Transportation, and G&A.
+Environmental Assessment - The rate for Environmental Assessments is based on the BLS hourly wage data job code 29-1122 from the Bureau of Labor Statistics data for Occupational Therapists with a productivity assumption of 6 hours and including cost components EREmployment Related Expenditures at 32.7%, Program Support at 33%, Training expenditures at 13.4%, Transportation, and G&A.administrative costs at 11%.